 The Role of Lieutenant Governor

-The Lieutenant Governor of British Columbia directly represents the Queen of Canada, who is the legal Head of State in British Columbia.
+The Lieutenant Governor of British Columbia directly represents the King of Canada, who is the legal Head of State in British Columbia.
 As Vice-Regal representative, the Lieutenant Governor acts as chief public representative and has the highest ranking position in the Provincial Government.
-The Governor General represents The Queen in Canada.
+The Governor General represents The King in Canada.